ARC project GWAS

 Gravitational Wave Science (GWAS)

-Gravitational waves (GW) are ripples of space-time that can be created by mass movements that satisfy certain conditions.
+Gravitational waves (GW) are ripples of space-time that can be created by accelerated mass that satisfy certain conditions.
 Their effect on an object encountered along their path is a compression in one direction and a stretch in the perpendicular one.
 Because gravity is the weakest of the four fundamental forces, even some of the most energetic systems in the universe produce GWs whose observable effects on Earth are exceedingly small.
 The current GW detectors are L-shaped laser interferometers capable of measuring variations in the lengths of their km-long arms of the order of 10-18 meters via changes in the interference pattern produced by their laser beams.
 Such detectors demand cutting-edge technologies in the fields of optics, mechanics, electronics, materials science, ultra-high vacuum, and data science in order to guarantee the required discrimination of the tiny GW signals from noise of various nature that can arise in all interferometer components or from the surrounding environment.

 Promoters of the convention: